LeonardoMeireles55/LeonardoMeireles55/README.md

 ## Highlights

-- Experience with automated testing using Jest, JUnit and Mockito
+- Experience with automated testing using TDD, Jest, JUnit and Mockito
 - Application of SOLID principles during development
 - Experience with relational databases (PostgreSQL, MariaDB, MySQL)
 - Server configuration using Ubuntu Server on DigitalOcean VPS